Girls imagine themselves as little leaders

 “I chose to make them children,” says Vashti.
 “I think a lot about these studies that say that little black girls are seen as less innocent and more adult than other little girls in the same age range and it breaks my heart.”

 Deep down, Vashti says that she considers art a secret power.
 In fact, she was terrified she would be unable to have a successful career as an artist.

 “My secret power was art making, image making and storytelling, and that can help change people,” Harrison said.
 “I want kids to know that it’s OK to take your time, to play the long game, to just be you.”

 Inspiring and empowering future generations

-Harrison hopes that some of the stories will inspire them and empower them in their own abilities.
+Vashti hopes that some of the stories will inspire them and empower them in their own abilities.

 Poet Maya Angelou, singer Shirley Bassey, chemist Alice Ball, politician Shirley Chisholm, Pilot Bessie Coleman, filmmaker Julie Dash, mathematician Katherine Johnson are among the women represented in the book.

 “I just wanted to create the kind of stories that connect with people on a personal level because I feel like once you understand a person’s story you empathize with them and in a way that will help you understand where they are coming from,” explains Vashti.

 “From a feminist perspective, it’s important to think about intersectionality and acknowledge that we’re all a part of this story.
 I wanted to focus in on some great, powerful, encouraging stories that no one gets to hear all too often.”